alino93/orbslam3_docker/README.md

 - `./download_dataset_sample.sh`
 - `./build_container_cpu.sh` or `build_container_cuda.sh` depending on your machine.

 ** I build fails, you need more cpu cores and it closes processes duiring the build.
-To avoid that you can modify `build.sh` and build from inside the docker.
+To avoid that you can modify `build.sh` and build from inside the docker:
 - `sudo docker exec -it orbslam3 bash`
 - `sudo nano build.sh`
 - remove all `-j` after `make -j` to limit using one core during the build.